6N: Ireland beats Italy 48-10 to finally get first win

 Ireland scored two similar tries from lineout ball that split the Italians and finished with delightful offloads: Ringrose for fullback Hugo Keenan, then wing Jordan Larmour for flanker Will Connors.

 Italy, full of ambition, finally managed to execute a chance in first-half injury time from a lineout into the corner.
-It looked like being blown again when the lineout maul was driven backwards, but the ball was passed on the blindside and flyhalf Paolo Garbisi offloaded brilliantly for flanker Johan Meyer to drive into the left corner.
+It looked like being blown again when the lineout maul was driven backwards, but the ball was moved on the blindside and flyhalf Paolo Garbisi offloaded brilliantly for flanker Johan Meyer to drive into the left corner.

 From 27-10 at halftime, Ireland had its bonus-point try moments after the break.
 Sexton turned down another penalty shot for the corner lineout and the forwards punched in Stander on the seventh phase.

-Italy blew its own attacking lineout chance through obstruction and the desperation to stop Ireland at the end caused Zilocchi and Bigi to concede penalties in defense of their tryline.
+Italy blew its own attacking lineout chance through obstruction and the desperation to stop Ireland at the other end caused Zilocchi and Bigi to concede penalties in defense of their tryline.

 But Ireland struggled to capitalize.
 A second Stander try was disallowed because of a knock on in the buildup, and wing James Lowe’s try was chalked off by a forward pass.
 In between, the forwards flexed their power again by crabbing a lineout maul over beside the posts and giving Connors a second try.